Analytics Comparison – Most Popular Web Analytics Tools in 2021

 TrackJS

 The tool is useful for quickly identifying JavaScript errors on your site.
 These are almost impossible to avoid owing to JavaScript's complexity and asynchronicity.
-The TrackJS agent also checks your browser API for errors, augmenting its findings with telemetry results.
+The TrackJS agent also checks your browser API for errors, enhancing its findings with telemetry results.

 As its name implies, TrackJS helps to find JavaScript errors.